Chicago Reader: 2018–2025

 On June 22, 2020, the Reader, citing a 90% drop in advertising revenue due to COVID-19 shutdowns, announced that it was pivoting from a weekly to a biweekly print schedule, with a renewed focus on digital content and storytelling and a refreshed special issues calendar.

 On May 16, 2022, ownership of the Reader was transferred to the new non-profit organization Reader Institute for Community Journalism.
 The transfer had been delayed by a debilitating public dispute between publisher Tracy Baim and then-editor in chief Karen Hawkins on one side, and co-owner Leonard Goodman on the other, in 2021 and 2022.

 Goodman, who had submitted a semi-regular column for the Reader since he and Higginbottom acquired the newspaper, wrote one (edited by Hawkins) in November 2021 about his hesitancy to vaccinate his young daughter against COVID-19.

 After the column appeared in print, objections from the editorial staff and a public outcry prompted Baim and Hawkins to first defend the column (Hawkins tweeted in defense of it and privately assured Goodman the column was "bulletproof") before changing their minds and commissioning a post-publication fact-check that found multiple inaccuracies and errors.
 Baim proposed publishing the fact-check online with the column, but Goodman and allied board members accused Baim of censorship and demanded her resignation before allowing the transfer to a nonprofit; she refused.
 Baim, Goodman, and the board remained in a stalemate for months, unable to reach an agreement.

 In April 2022 the newspaper's editorial union, saying the dispute threatened the future of the newspaper, mounted a public pressure campaign that culminated in protests outside of Goodman's mansion, and after two weeks, he agreed to give up ownership and allow the transfer to a nonprofit.
+In return, Baim agreed to keep the column at the center of the dispute online.

 In June 2022, Hawkins left the Reader.
 In August, Baim announced that she would resign by the end of the year.

-Enrique Limón, who previously worked for the Santa Fe Reporter and Salt Lake City Weekly, joined the newspaper as editor in chief in October 2022.

 Solomon Lieberman was hired as new CEO and publisher in February 2023.
 Salem Collo-Julin was named editor in chief in March 2023.

+In May 2024, the newspaper announced it would return to a weekly print schedule.

+In January 2025, Lieberman resigned, and the RICJ announced a round of layoffs due to "a combination of financial losses, operational challenges, and external pressures [that] has brought the Reader to an imminent risk of closure."

+In August 2025, the Reader was acquired by Noisy Creek, a media company that owns the The Stranger in Seattle and the Portland Mercury.
+The paper also announced it was adding the company's event listing platform EverOut to its website along with its entertainment ticketing service Bold Type Tickets.